EngreitzLab/ABC-Max-pipeline/README.md

 ## Dependencies

 TODO: R packages as an renv?
 Dependencies for running the snakemake workflow are distributed as a Conda environment (ABC-Max_env.yaml).
+* snakemake

 Additionally, the following R packages are required:
 * optparse
+* R utils
+* data.table
 * dplyr
 * tidyr
 * ggplot2